mantidproject/documents/Design/pythonAlgorithmsForMDEvents.rst

 confusion and complications down the line.
 Here are some examples:

  - Suppose that data is stored in a matrix workspace, one event or one bin corresponding to each scan point, with the X coordinate given by the scan index.
 It is possible to add two workspaces together using Plus algorithm for two scans with the same length.
 If two points corresponding to the same X coordinate have been measured at different conditions (say different detector orientation), the sum might not have a physical meaning

  - Assume a multi detector diffractometer, where the detectors can move during the scan (HB2A at HFIR).
 At some point in the processing, data will be stored in a matrix workspace with all detectors in one spectra, and the X coordinate being the theta angle of the particular detector.
 It is likely that the best option would be to store it as events, as to be able to add contributions from detectors at same or close scattering angles.
-The correlation between each event and the scan configuration is then lost (which event originate in which detector).
+The correlation between each event and the scan configuration is then lost (which event originated in which detector).

  - For triple axis one would need to store more than one coordinate.
    It is possible to store each scan point as an event, with a corresponding "wallclock time", and all coordinates to be stored in the run object as time series properties.
 The regular algorithms, such as Plus would be confusing, since the coordinate that we are interested is not the X axis, but a log value.

 2. Advantages of storing as MD events
 +++++++++++++++++++++++++++++++++++++